wzong/myk8s/network/ingress/README.md

 [HTTPS proxy server](../https/README.md) to pass through and re-encrypt the traffic to the Ingress.
 The benefits are:

-* I can configure custom routing rules which are not managed by Ingress (e.g.
+* I can configure custom routing rules which are not managed by Ingress.
-  Rancher server)
 * It's easier and more flexible to auto-renew the CA-signed certificate (e.g. use crontab in the proxy docker image vs hack the nginx deployment)